Who can use the eGates to enter the UK?

 - You cannot use eGates if you are using a national ID card or passport which does not have a biometric chip

 More travellers are now able to use eGates on arrival in the UK at 15 major airports (including Glasgow, Edinburgh and Heathrow airports) and Eurostar terminals.
 EGates use facial recognition technology to check your identity against the photo in your passport and therefore the arrival process should be much quicker.
-For more information, please see UKVI's eGates Information Leaflet.
+For more information, please see UKVI's eGates information and video.

 Electronic Visa Waiver